stdstring/SourceCodeAnalysis.v2/README.md

 1. **SourceCodeCheckApp.Analyzers.NonAsciiIdentifiersAnalyzer** analyzer find all identifiers with non ASCII letters in their names.
 All such identifiers are considered as errors.
 1. **SourceCodeCheckApp.Analyzers.StringInterpolationExprAnalyzer** analyzer find all string interpolation expressions.
 All such expressions are considered as errors.
 1. **SourceCodeCheckApp.Analyzers.DefaultLiteralAnalyzer** analyzer find all target-typed default literals.
 All such literals are considered as errors.
+1. **SourceCodeCheckApp.Analyzers.ObjectInitializerExprAnalyzer** analyzer find all object initializer expressions.
+All such expressions are considered as errors.